krisrowe/firestore-json/README.md

 # firestore-json

-Simple CLI tool for importing and exporting JSON data to and from Firebase (Firestore), supporting Google Cloud Platform (GCP) projects.
+Super simple importing and exporting of JSON data to and from Firebase (Firestore).

+Doubles as either a command-line tool or a resuable node.js package/library for use in your own applications.

 # Example JSON File